 Treatment for a Lumbar Annular Tear

 Annular tears usually heal on their own.
-Therefore your doctor will likely recommend a conservative treatment plan to assist healing and help manage your symptoms while healing occurs.
+Therefore your physician will likely recommend a conservative treatment plan to assist healing and help manage your symptoms while healing occurs.
 Treatment options can include exercise, physical therapy, hot/cold therapy, massage, and more.
 However, some patients simply cannot find relief through conservative treatments; instead turn to elective back surgery.
 If you’ve failed to find relief from your pain and other symptoms after weeks or months of conservative treatment, contact Laser Spine Institute today.
 Our specialists perform a variety of innovative, endoscopic, minimally invasive surgical procedures which are alternatives to open back surgery.
 These safe, effective procedures have helped tens of thousands of patients recover their spinal health without classical open neck or back surgery. .